Wisconsin school board approves pride flag ban

 Donahoe said she’s looking closely at the policy and a similar one approved last fall by the school district in nearby Waukesha.

-“It really looks like targeted attacks at specific viewpoints, like LGBT communities, or welcome and safe spaces to students of color,” said Donahoe.
+“It really looks like targeted attacks at specific viewpoints, like LGBT communities, or welcome and safe spaces to students of color,” Donahoe said.

-More than 13,000 people have signed an online petition opposing the Kettle Moraine policy that was launched by two local high school students, Bethany Provan and Brit Farrar.
+More than 13,000 people have signed an online petition opposing the Kettle Moraine policy.
+The petition was launched by two local high school students, Bethany Provan and Brit Farrar.

 “Having a rainbow flag in your room isn’t pushing your beliefs on someone,” Provan told WITI-TV.
 “It’s just saying, ‘Hey, you’re welcome here, and we support you.’”